armobob74/pman/readme.md

 For a Flask API implementation, it is recommended to put PMAN endpoints in their own Blueprint.
 The standard endpoints are:
     - `/pman/` -- must respond to a GET request.
 Used by runner to check to see if a server is running.

+Most PMAN endpoints will accept a request, start an action, and return a response when the action is complete.